 The first shown here, the smallest of the three, remains almost intact in terms of the building itself, although the Star of David has been removed from the top.

 The second synagogue we saw is also intact as a building, although again its purpose has long since changed.
 At least this one is still in use as a religious building, however.
-It was built around 1826, but after the new temple was built (see below), this one was sold and it is currently a Catholic house of prayer.
+It was built around 1826, but after the new temple was built (see below), this one was sold and is currently a Catholic house of prayer.

 The largest synagogue in Mysłowice was an extraordinary building of Moorish influence.
 It was built between 1895 and 1899, and designed by Ignatz Grunfeld from Charlottenburg.

 One of the extraordinary things about being ‘on the ground’ in these family towns and cities is both the improved understanding of scale and a very clear sense of location.
 The synagogue in the black and white image above is shown next to a large rectangular building.
 This building was a school in the 1930s, and it was just down the road from where Kurt and his family lived.
 He only had to take a few steps to be at the synagogue, his daughters had an easy walk to school, and Frieda would have had a short stroll to the shops, as they were right in the centre of things.
-Jewish life was not lived on the edges or the outskirts of towns in the 1930s, but was very much at the heart of Mysłowice’s social, cultural and mercantile life.
+Jewish life was not lived on the edges or on the outskirts of towns in the 1930s, but was very much at the heart of Mysłowice’s social, cultural, and mercantile life.